All Episodes

 I was watching it on Saturday.

-So I mean, it was obvious it was on the road, they announced it was driving for 15 miles from where it landed.
+They announced it was driving for 15 miles from where it landed.

-So 15 miles from Hartfield to the to the hospital.
+15 miles from Hartfield to the hospital.

 Yes.

-And you want to know why there wasn't a police escort.
+And you want to know why there wasn't a police escort?

 Yes.